navidrome/website/content/en/docs/Usage/security.md

 By default, Navidrome denies every attempt.
 Authentication proxy needs to be whitelisted in CIDR format, using `ReverseProxyWhitelist`.
 Both IPv4 and IPv6 are supported.

+**NOTE**: if you are listening on a UNIX socket, Navidrome will allow any connection to authenticate, as there is no remote IP exposed.
+Make sure to properly protect the socket with user access controls.

 If you enable this feature and uses a Subsonic client, you must whitelist the Subsonic API URL, as this authentication method is incompatible with the Subsonic authentication.
 You will need to whitelist the `/rest/*` URLs.